seletskiy/runki/README.md

 Kindle + udev
 -------------

 Ok, let's go deeper.
-One probably want to sync words that I highlight on the kindle automatically when one connect kindle to the computer.
+One probably want to sync words that was highlighted on the kindle automatically when one connect kindle to the computer.

 So, we need to create udev rule like this: